Do you operate all year round?

 What happens if the weather is not good?

-We tend to go whatever the weather (unless it becomes a safety issue) so we ask that people come prepared for the weather on the day (and yes, it does rain sometimes in Hawke’s Bay!).
+We tend to go whatever the weather (unless it becomes a safety issue) so we ask that people come prepared for the weather on the day – and yes, it does rain sometimes in Hawke’s Bay!
+We advise you to check the forecast and if the conditions appear that they may change during the course of the tour, please come with the necessary gear – it can be exposed on the beach and at the upper colony.
 However, there are times that we will cancel due to weather or sea conditions – please appreciate that cancellations can be made at the last minute so it is essential you provide accurate contact details with your booking.
 If the weather is doubtful and we decide to still go, but you would rather not, that is fine – all we ask is that you give us a quick call and we can cancel your booking.

 Are the trailers covered?